LuvDaSun/SkiffaGenerator/docs/quickstart-npm.md

 remle
 ```

-But, as OpenApi42 generator also generates client code we can also use our generated package to call the server.
+But, as Skiffa generator also generates client code we can also use our generated package to call the server.
 All operations are exposed as functions from the generated code.

 > One reason to use functions is that the code is tree shakable.
 This is especially important when using the generated code in a browser.